emanjon/draft-mattsson-tls-psk-ke-dont-dont-dont/draft-mattsson-tls-psk-ke-dont-dont-dont.md

 Government organizations like NIST, ANSSI, BSI, and NSA have already produced recommendations regarding the deprecation of key exchange algorithms with less than 128-bit security such as ffdhe2048.
 NIST {{NIST-Lifetime}} and ANSSI {{ANSSI-TLS}} only allow 2048-bit Finite Field Diffie-Hellman if the application data does not have to be protected after 2030.
 If the application data had a security life of ten years, NIST and ANSSI allowed use of ffdhe2048 until December 31, 2020.
 BSI {{BSI}} allowed use of ffdhe2048 up to the year 2022.
 The Commercial National Security Algorithm Suite (CNSA) {{RFC9151}} forbids the use of ffdhe2048.
 ECDHE groups that offer less than 128-bit security are forbidden to use in TLS 1.3.
 This document sets the "Recommended" value of ffdhe2048, secp160k1, secp160r1, secp160r2, sect163k1, sect163r1, sect163r2, secp192k1, secp192r1, sect193r1, sect193r2, secp224k1, secp224r1m sect233k1, sect233r1, and sect239k1 to "D" indicating that they are  "Discouraged".

-{{I-D.ietf-tls-deprecate-obsolete-kex}} describes and classifies cipher suites with obsolete key exchange methods in TLS 1.2 but does not downgrode the "Recommended" value.
+{{I-D.ietf-tls-deprecate-obsolete-kex}} describes and classifies cipher suites with obsolete key exchange methods in TLS 1.2 but does not downgrade the "Recommended" value.
 This document sets the "Recommended" value of all cipher suites listed in Appendix A of {{I-D.ietf-tls-deprecate-obsolete-kex}} to "D" indicating that they are "Discouraged".

 # Signature Algorithms with PKCS #1 v1.5 Padding or SHA-1